BorderCloud/sgvizler2/README.md

 # sgvizler2

 Sgvizler2 is a javascript wrapper for easy visualisation of SPARQL result sets (and a jQuery plugin).
-The project is under construction.
-The first release will available at the end of 2017.
 [See the demo](http://bordercloud.github.io/sgvizler2/tutorial-A_Editor.html)

 This project is the reboot in Typescript of project [Sgvizler](https://github.com/mgskjaeveland/sgvizler) of Martin G.
 Skjæveland.